Enter Now

 · It is anticipated the area around Inverness Sports Centre will be very busy on the morning of the event and traffic flow will be slow.
 We encourage you to allow plenty of time, park a distance away and walk to the Sports Centre or consider car sharing or walking/cycling where possible.

 · Limited parking will be available at the Inverness Sports Centre and Highland Council car parks (parking charges apply).
-Please see parking map.

 The final few miles through Inverness offer the best vantage points for spectators, and everyone is welcome to come to Inverness Sports Centre to welcome home all runners and enjoy the atmosphere.